Kashmir nutcracker

-The Kashmir nutcracker or large-spotted nutcracker (Nucifraga multipunctata) is a passerine bird related to the spotted nutcracker.
-Until recently, it was considered a subspecies.
+The Kashmir nutcracker or large-spotted nutcracker (Nucifraga multipunctata) is a passerine bird related to the northern nutcracker and southern nutcracker.
+Until recently, it was considered a subspecies of the former.
 It is found in the western Himalayas.

 Taxonomy and systematics

-The Kashmir nutcracker is closely related to the Eurasian nutcracker (N. caryocatactes) and has only been split from it recently.
+The Kashmir nutcracker is closely related to the northern nutcracker (N. caryocatactes) and has only been split from it recently.
 Some authorities still treat these forms as conspecific.
-The two species are similar in appearance, though the Kashmir nutcracker in distinguished by a more whitish general appearance, along with a contrasting blackish crown, wing, and base of tail.
+The two species are similar in appearance, though the Kashmir nutcracker in distinguished by a more whitish general appearance from its larger white spots, along with a contrasting blackish crown, wing, and base of tail.
 It also has bold white spots on the base of its tail, with a relatively slimmer tail, and longer tail.